 MUS 100 Class Piano I. This course for beginning adults utilizes the electronic laboratory for teaching the basics of keyboard, and includes note reading, hand positions and introductory theory.
-Prerequisite: None 2 credits = 2 lecture

 MUS 102 Class Piano II.
 This continuation of MUS 100 stresses more demanding and complex pianistic technical studies.